 o Employees are motivated as they feel they have to be innovative and creative to solve problems and improve business processes.

 Since continuous improvement is an ongoing process, employees feel challenged as they have to constantly come up with better ideas.
 This increases morale as there is a sense of ownership of the project.

 The second stage in implementing continuous improvement is ensuring that all the essential factors for its implementation are in place.
 These include:

 o Understanding your businesses’ environment: This will help establish what your business does and what processes you employ to achieve your goals.
 An evaluation of these processes will allow for continuous improvements.

 o Commitment from senior management: Senior managers need not just do the talking, but they should walk the journey too.
 This is necessary for motivating employees.

 o Ongoing monitoring of performance and contribution of employees: Are the employees meeting the targets set or they are missing them?
 If they are missing targets, are they missing narrowly or not?
 The extent of the miss will allow for improvements to take place.

-o Good communications throughout the organisation: Everyone should be aware of what the organisation is trying to achieve and their role in achieving the organisation’s strategy.
+o Good communications throughout the organization: Everyone should be aware of what the organization is trying to achieve and their role in achieving the organization’s strategy.

-o Since continuous improvement is also about quality, there is need to have recognised quality management systems: You could have a group of employees from different functions of the organisation meeting up regularly to discuss quality and quality control issues.
+o Since continuous improvement is also about quality, there is need to have recognized quality management systems: You could have a group of employees from different functions of the organization meeting up regularly to discuss quality and quality control issues.
 This will help in improving quality.

-By regularly monitoring the above factors and ensuring that they are in place, your organisation will always focus on the right priorities, improve performance and maintain your business advantage.
+By regularly monitoring the above factors and ensuring that they are in place, your organization will always focus on the right priorities, improve performance and maintain your business advantage.